 The state will develop an evaluation plan for the PRIME program which will assess the impact of the program on the public delivery system and Medi-Cal beneficiaries.
 This evaluation will also measure a broad range of metrics and data related to the quality of care and health outcomes of all Medicaid beneficiaries, including those with low socioeconomic status, served by participating providers.
-The Medical Center received \$23,981 and \$33,446 in PRIME funding in fiscal years ended June 30, 2020 and 2019, respectively.
-The Medical Center had \$22,656 and \$28,370 in PRIME receivables at June 30, 2020 and 2019, respectively.
+The Medical Center received \$19,233 and \$23,981 in PRIME funding in fiscal years ended June 30, 2021 and 2020, respectively.
+The Medical Center had \$0 and \$22,656 in PRIME receivables at June 30, 2021 and 2020, respectively.
 Because the revenues received are not based upon services provided to patients, they have been classified as nonoperating revenue in the accompanying Statements of revenues, expenses, and changes in net position.
+Effective December 31, 2020, the applicable performance measures of the PRIME program were transitioned to, and public hospitals may now qualify to receive, managed care directed payments through the QIP.